Airianna25/PEQG_2026_Pangenome_Salmonid_PAV/README.md

 ```
 [Checking results output](https://github.com/Airianna25/PEQG_2026_Pangenome_Salmonid_PAV/blob/main/check_all_alns.gff)

-What we see, is that we have very high quality alignmnets to the arctic grayling (as expected!), european grayling, and the amur grayling.
-In both the rainbow trout, cutthroat trout, coho salmon, and chum salmon, we see an alignment rate of ~17%, but no alignments whatsoever to other species.
+What we see, is that we have very high quality alignments to the european grayling, and the amur grayling as hoped.
+In both the rainbow trout, cutthroat trout, coho salmon, and chum salmon, we see an alignment rate of ~17% (and sometimes a bit higher), but no alignments whatsoever to other species.
 This could indicate that it's uniquely present in graylings.

 ### Step 3: Evaluate gene function ###